The Brotherhood We Were Meant to Have

 Men used to find their place in the presence of other men—without needing to prove anything.
 Spaces like the YMCA offered a quiet kind of belonging that’s hard to find today.
 And without it, many are left searching for connection in all the wrong places.

-The Death of the Men’s Locker Room—and Why It Matters
+The Death of the Men's Locker Room — And What We Lost With It

 This isn’t just about locker rooms.
 It’s about what they represented—a place where men could be seen, accepted, and grounded in the presence of one another.
 As those spaces disappeared, so did a subtle but powerful form of connection.
 And the cost of that loss is showing up in ways we can’t ignore.